carpentries-incubator/managing-computational-projects/_episodes/03-setup.md

 *Documentation as a guiding light for people who may feel lost otherwise.
 The Turing Way project illustration by Scriberia for The Turing Way Community Shared under CC-BY 4.0 License.
 Zenodo. http://doi.org/10.5281/zenodo.3332807*

-The different dimensions of reproducible research described in the matrix above have the following definitions directy taken from *The Turing Way* Guide to Reproducible Research:
+The different dimensions of reproducible research described in the matrix above have the following definitions directy taken from *The Turing Way* Guide to Reproducible Research (see the [oveview chapter](https://the-turing-way.netlify.app/reproducible-research/overview.html)):

 - **Reproducible:** A result is reproducible when the _same_ analysis steps performed on the _same_ dataset consistently produces the _same_ answer.
 - **Replicable:** A result is replicable when the _same_ analysis performed on _different_ datasets produces qualitatively similar answers.